 The handlebars are foam-covered and quite comfortable on grip.
 There is also plenty of space to place your hands, as each bike rider usually prefers different grip.

 The included LCD monitor displays only one stat at a time and honestly, looks cheap and kind of like a calculator from 1990s.
-They could have really put something more complex here, or at least something with not-so-cheap design.
+They could have really put something more complex here, or at least something with a not-so-cheap design.

 Pros & Cons